 - Overwrite any remote files, regardless of what the modification time is.

 Notice in this screenshot, the

-If we compare the above image with the “only newer files” option, we see that the files that are older on the Local site, do not show up as available to be pushed:
+If we compare the above image with the “only newer files” option, we see that the file that is older on the Local site, does not show up as available to be pushed: